markl-a/LLM_AgentDemo/3.AgentWithLiteLLM/README.md

 # Example of Agent with LiteLLM

-It's just taste of agent with LiteLLM
+It's just a taste of agent with LiteLLM

 ## Referfence: